pl0xy/zealyTest/README.md

 # Zealy Code test #

-> This project is based on a personal prject starter that i have developed and uses the serverless framework and dynamodb, please make sure you have this installed globally `pnpm add -g serverless`
+> This project is based on a personal project starter that i have developed and uses the serverless framework and dynamodb, please make sure you have this installed globally `pnpm add -g serverless`

 ## How to run ##